jthies/phist/README.txt

 you need cmake, on the DLR systems, use

-  module add application/cmake-2.8.8
+  module add cmake

 you need to select a "kernel library" that provides the basic operations.
 We currently support two kernel libs from the Trilinos project, epetra (only real double precision, MPI only) and tpetra (single, double, real, complex, MPI and node-level parallelism), and ghost (from the essex project).
 On the DLR systems:

-  module add trilinos/trilinos-11.2.4
+  module add trilinos
   export PHIST_KERNEL_LIB=tpetra

 On the RRZE systems proceed as follows to build PHIST with GHOST (substitute $PREFIX and $TRILINOS_HOME with according paths).